Haleakala Trail: History

 In 1828, the missionaries Lorrin Andrews, William Richards, and Jonathan Green, describe ascending Haleakala from the coast at Hamakuapoko (near modern day Paia), ascending a trail that was described by their Hawaiian guides as long but of easy descent.

-In 1885, Haleakala Trail was shown on a map of Maui published by the Hawaiian Government Survey, prepared under the direction of Surveyor-General William DeWitt Alexander.

 Around 1888, the Kingdom of Hawaii improved Haleakala Trail in a public works project.

 In 1905, the Territory of Hawai'i improved Haleakala Trail to accommodate in increase in tourism.
 The Maui News reported on November 4, 1905 that: "It will be of general interest to the people of the Islands to learn that the Haleakala trail is now completed to the top of the crater.".
 At this time, the trail was also marked by guideposts every 500 feet in order to assist travelers finding their way in the fog, which is a common occurrence in the area.

 In 1935, with the completion of State of Hawaii road 378, the current access to Haleakalā National Park, the Haleakala Trail fell into disuse.
 However, as late as 1972, Haleakala Trail continued to be in use as a horse trail.